 david joined Watsi on December 9th, 2014.
-Five years ago, david joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. david's most recent donation supported Sat, a 33-year-old sandwich seller from Cambodia, to fund a bilateral myringoplasty so he can communicate clearly.
+Six years ago, david joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. david's most recent donation supported Thu Zar, a 21-year-old woman from Thailand, to fund surgery to remove a large tumor.

 Sat is a 33-year-old sandwich seller.
 He lives with his wife and and two daughters.
 Their oldest daughter is in grade two and their younger daughter is four years old and not yet in school.
 At home, he likes listening to music, playing football or watching TV.
 When he was 10 years old, Sat had an ear infection that caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Sat experiences ear discharge, headaches, pain and hearing loss.
 He cannot communicate clearly with others and has frequent headaches that make work challenging.
 Sat traveled to our visit our medical partner, Children's Surgical Centre (CSC), for treatment.
 On September 15th, he will undergo a myringoplasty procedure in both ears.
 During this procedure, surgeons will close the perforations.
 Now, CSC is requesting $913 to fund this procedure.
 This covers the cost of medications, supplies, and inpatient care.
 Sat shared that he hopes the surgery will stop the pain and improve his hearing.